WHITE PAPER ON TRANSPORT AND INFRASTRUCTURE

 “A nation is only as free as the routes it commands—on land, at sea, and in the air.”

-— Prime Minister Elena Hanrahan, Infrastructure Renewal Address, 2026
+— Prime Minister Edward Fagan, Infrastructure Renewal Address, 2026

 This White Paper sets out the Republic’s comprehensive blueprint for transport and infrastructure to 2050: a unified system that links physical, digital, and energy networks, delivering security, resilience, and prosperity to every citizen.